ericbenwa/ballpark-deal/_pages/privacy-policy.md

 Please note that the examples provided above are illustrative and not intended to be exhaustive.
 For more details on how we use this information, please refer to the "Use of Your Personal Data" section.

-If We decide to collect additional categories of personal information or use the personal information We collected for materially different, unrelated, or incompatible purposes We will update this Privacy Policy.
+If We decide to collect additional categories of personal information or use the personal information We collected for materially different, unrelated, or incompatible purposes, We will update this Privacy Policy.

 ## Disclosure of Personal Information